 - 1 teaspoon vanilla extract

 - 2 cups powdered sugar

-- Preheat oven to 350 degrees.
-Spray a 9x13 baking pan with non-stick cooking spray.
+- Preheat the oven to 350 degrees F. Spray a 9x13 baking pan with non-stick cooking spray.
 Set aside.

-- In a large mixing bowl, add in the brown and granulated sugar, cinnamon, nutmeg and ginger.
-Whisk to combine.
+- In a large mixing bowl, add the brown and granulated sugar, cinnamon, nutmeg, and ginger.
+Whisk until combined.

 - Add in the vegetable oil and sour cream.
-Mix with a hand mixer until incorporated.
+Mix with a hand mixer on medium speed until incorporated.

 - Add in the vanilla extract and the eggs one at a time and mix until incorporated.
 Scrape down the sides after each addition of egg.

 - In a separate bowl, add the flour, baking powder, baking soda, and salt.
 Whisk to combine.